 It is the goal of MBI to ensure that all college services, activities, facilities, and privileges are accessible to qualified persons with disabilities.
 Reasonable accommodations will be made on an individualized basis.
-It is the responsibility of persons with disabilities, however, to seek available services and make their needs known to the Student Resource Center at MBI.

-Students who believe they have a disability which might affect their academic performance at MBI and require accommodations or auxiliary aids and services, should contact the Student Resource Center to contact the Assistant Dean of Student Services to discuss possible accommodations.
+It is the responsibility of persons with disabilities, however, to seek available services and make their needs known to the Student Resource Center (SRC) at MBI.
+Students who believe they have a disability which might affect their academic performance at MBI and require accommodations or auxiliary aids and services, should visit the Student Resource Center which is located on the third floor of Smith Hall, to meet with the Assistant Dean to discuss possible accommodations.